-1.Use push-up handles for your push-ups;
+1.Use push-up handles

-When you do regular push-ups on the floor there’s a significant stretch of the wrist flexors that could result in pain.
+When you do regular push-ups on the floor, there’s a significant stretch of the wrist flexors that could result in pain.
 Push-up handles fix this by putting the joint in a more neutral position.

-2.Do push-ups on your knuckles;
+2.Do push-ups on your knuckles

-3.Stop flaring your elbows;
+3.Stop flaring your elbows

-4.Don’t do too many push-ups;
+4.Don’t do too many push-ups

 If you switch to advanced push-up variations before your body is prepared for the challenge, there may be some joint pain during drills such as the one arm push-up.
-To avoid that build a solid foundation and move to advanced drills only when you are ready.
+To avoid that build a solid foundation and move to the advanced drills only when you are ready.